I learned a lot about life through death.

 She meant everything to me.
 She taught me to be worldly and compassionate.
 She was the first in my family to call my writing a gift.
 She even taught me to drive and introduced me to my first latte.

-In the middle of those formative years, my grandma was rushed from one panic-stricken doctor visit led to another.
+In the middle of those formative years, my grandma was rushed from one panic-stricken doctor visit to another.
 It soon became clear there was no way out of the hell that is pancreatic cancer.
 She died at 59, years before retirement, years before her other children would marry and start families, years before she could reach more of her own dreams.

 I was just 15.
 To heal and cope, I disappeared into my poetry and filled piles of notebooks with emotional journal entries.
 I also created zines for my loved ones, who appreciated the distraction from our family’s pain.

 Since then, I’ve come to know storytelling as a powerful way to do good in the world.
 I graduated from the University of Minnesota with a degree in English (I also minored in print journalism and studied Dutch for two and a half years).
 After writing my way around a variety of Minnesota newspapers, websites and even some magazines, I now work as a general assignment multimedia reporter for a Twin Cities-based company that publishes eight weekly newspapers.
 My writing appears in several of them.

 After I graduated from college, one of my mentors — a Pulitzer-winning journalist — told me I should find something else besides journalism that I love.
 (For him, it’s music.)
 That would bring balance to my life and depth to my work, he advised.